Localization of quantum walk with classical randomness: Comparison between manual methods and supervised machine learning: Localization transition

 \subsubsection{Moment of inertia}

-Next, we use the idea of moment of inertia (MoI) from classical mechanics as another measure of localization.
-The MoI is defined as $MoI(t) = \sum_{x>0} P(x,t)(N-x)^2$, where $x$ labels the position in the lattice, $P(x,t)$ is the probability for the walk to be at $x$ at a given time $t$, and the maximal run time is assumed to be less than $N$ in the simulation.
-The inclusion of only $x>0$ is due to the mirror symmetry about the origin.
+Next, we use the idea of moment of inertia (MoI) from classical mechanics to introduce another measure of localization.
+The MoI is related to the second moment of the mass distribution.
+Based on the idea, here we define $MoI(t) = \sum x^2 P(x,t)$, where $x$ labels the position in the lattice, $P(x,t)$ is the probability for the walker to be at $x$ at a given time $t$.
+Due to the mirror symmetry of the lattice and initial condition, the contributions from $x>0$ and $x<0$ are equal.
 The MoI is calculated at each step in the evolution after the rotation and translation operators have been applied.

-For a given $\Delta\theta$, $\Delta\theta_M$, or $P_r$, we plot the MoI as a function of time.
-The MoI defined here decreases when the probability distribution spreads away from the origin.
-The two-peak structure in the delocalized regime thus has less MoI compared to the one-peak localization.
+Fig.~\ref{fig:MoIFigure} (a) shows the MoI as a function of time for QW with discrete random rotation.
+In the long-time limit (say, $N>10$), the MoI of the case with small classical randomness is found to be proportional to the square of time ($N^2$).
+This agrees with the asymptotic behavior of the variance of a spreading quantum wavepacket~\cite{MQM} and similar analyses in the QW literature~\cite{STOC10.1145.380752.380757,PhysRevLett.92.120601}.
+As $\Delta\theta$ increases beyond a threshold, the long-time MoI starts to deviate from the $N^2$ dependence due to the localization of the probability distribution.

-As shown in the top panel of Fig.~\ref{fig:MoIFigure}, there is a change of the scaling of the MoI for a fixed set of parameters as time evolves.
-The critical value of the system size is determined by the time when the scaling behavior changes.
-On the other hand, the lower panel of Fig. \ref{fig:MoIFigure} shows that the scaling behaivor of the MoI as a function of the classical randomness changes if the simulation time $N$ is fixed and the MoIs of walks with different values of $\Delta\theta$ are plotted.
-The critical value $\Delta\theta_c$ can be found by locating the "kink" in the MoI curve for both discrete and continuous random-rotation quantum walks.
-A similar procedure also locates the critical $P_c$ for the quantum walk with random translation, despite the quantitatively different behavior in the transition regime as shown in Fig.~\ref{fig:ProbFigure}.
+To extract the critical value, Fig. \ref{fig:MoIFigure} (b) shows the MoI at a fixed value of $N$ as a function of the random angle.
+Given the fixed $N$, if the randomness $\Delta\theta$ is smaller (or larger) than the critical value, the probability distribution spreads out (or localizes) in the delocalized (or localized) regime, and the MoI reaches (or falls below) the value proportional to $N^2$.
+The critical value $\Delta\theta_c$ can be found by locating the "kink" in the MoI curve.
+Similar procedures can be applied to QW with random continuous rotation or random translation.
+Despite the quantitatively different behavior in the transition regime as shown in Fig.~\ref{fig:ProbFigure}, the MoI is able to indicate the critical value of $\Delta\theta$ or $P_r$ from the final probability distribution of the three cases studied here.
+However, the kink in the MoI sometimes may not be sharp, leaving room for possible deviation when determining the critical value.